For students planning to undertake a Global Experience semester exchange; worth $10,000.

 The scholarships, funded from the John Storey Junior Memorial Scholarship Fund, were donated by Sir John Storey in memory of his son, and RMIT student who passed away aged just 22.

-To apply for the John Storey Junior Scholarship in Mechanical Engineering, visit the scholarship webpage.
+To apply for the John Storey Junior Scholarship in Mechanical Engineering, visit the John Storey Junior Scholarship in Mechanical Engineering scholarship webpage.

-Watch this video to learn more about the huge impact Storey Scholarships have had RMIT students.
+Watch the Support the Story Scholarships video on YouTube to learn more about the huge impact Storey Scholarships have had on RMIT students.